Call Before You Dig

 Utility employees will mark the ground with colored paint, stakes, or flags.
 The marks show the location and path of the utility.
 The colors of the markings mean the following utilities are underground:

-When digging within two feet of the marked area, only use small hand tools, such as a garden trowel, to carefully expose the utility line.
+There is a tolerance zone on either side of the markings.
+Hand dig to expose and determine the exact location of utilities before proceeding with excavation.
 Keep in mind that utility installation is not the same for all utilities and requirements have changed through the years.
 Not all utilities are installed with protective casings and can be vulnerable to damage by tools as simple as a shovel.
 Always proceed with caution when digging around utility lines.